 to facilitate inter-domain communication between different mediums to optimize the choice of delivery path for data and ensure end-to-end QoS and QoE?

 to support timing synchronization mechanisms necessary for audio/video delivery?

+for transceivers supporting Smart Grid application in the transmission, distribution and in-premises domains?

+What enhancements to existing and developing Recommendations are required to provide energy savings directly or indirectly?

+What new requirements should be developed to enhance existing Recommendations and allow them to support emerging energy related applications?

 What enhancements: